Symplectic resolutions for multiplicative quiver varieties and character varieties for punctured surfaces: Open questions and future directions

 Moreover, in this case, the direct sum map

 is surjective. \end{prop} \begin{proof} It suffices to decompose each of the $\mm_{q,\theta}(Q,\beta^{(i)})$.
 By Proposition \ref{t:flat-sigma}, the first statement follows by the arguments of \cite[Section 5]{cb-deco} verbatim, replacing simple representations by $\theta$-stable ones.
 For the second statement, if $r_{i,j} > 1$, then $\gamma^{(i,j)}$ is isotropic.
 Then, the canonical decomposition of $r_{i,j} \gamma^{(i,j)}$ appearing in Theorem \ref{t:decompo}.(i) is just as a sum of $r_{i,j}$ copies of $\gamma^{(i,j)}$.
-Thus the statement follows from Theorem \ref{t:decompo}.(i) and expectation (*), since every representation in $\mm_{q,\theta}(Q,r_{i,j} \gamma^{(i,j)})$ is represented by a polystable one. \end{proof} Therefore, modulo (*), Question \ref{q:cb-decomp} reduces to the following one: \begin{ques} Is the natural map \eqref{e:ds-iso} an isomorphism? \end{ques} \begin{eg} Suppose that $\beta^{(i)}$ is the following dimension vector supported on a framed type $\widetilde E_6$ quiver:
+Thus the statement follows from Theorem \ref{t:decompo}.(i) and expectation (*), since every representation in $\mm_{q,\theta}(Q,r_{i,j} \gamma^{(i,j)})$ is represented by a polystable one. \end{proof} Therefore, modulo (*), Conjecture \ref{conj:cb-decomp} reduces to the following statement: \emph{The natural map \eqref{e:ds-iso} an isomorphism.} This should have a positive answer if Conjecture \ref{conj:cy2} holds, since as explained in Section \ref{ss:cy}, the multiplicative quiver varieties would formally locally be additive quiver varieties, compatibly with the direct sum map; then the statement reduces to Theorem \ref{thm-prod}. \begin{eg} Suppose that $\beta^{(i)}$ is the following dimension vector supported on a framed type $\widetilde E_6$ quiver: